The canyon log is my chronological account of the various canyon

 The small jump and the two or three swims that follow are probably one of the highlights of this trip.
 I always enjoy the serenity of swimming the narrow channel towards the final pitch.
 It is here that the canyon really is at it's best and most confined.

 We found some slings, a prussick loop, and old shoe and a drink bottle.
-All of which we took out with us, but alas, no hats.

 I think these will require a much more intensive searching, possibly with my 50W Halogen dive light and scuba gear.